 Lien search with a shortage of equipment

 Requesting lien searches through Ground Clearance has another benefit.
 Ground Clearance works with National Equipment Register (NER, AKA IronCheck).
 NER data mines from the insurance industry and national crime databases.
-They can tell if the equipment has been reported as stolen or had an insurance claim.
+They can tell if the equipment has been reported as stolen/recovered or had an insurance claim.
 They have uncovered the actual owners of equipment being sold as a scam or verifying the owner when all you have is a serial number.
 NER does not do public UCC searches.
-Lien search requests going through Ground Clearance are also run through NER.
+Most equipment on the lien search requests submitted to Ground Clearance is also run through NER.

 If your company does not have a lien search process in-house, Ground Clearance LLC can help.
-Our services range from retrieving UCCs, tax liens, and civil judgments nationwide in the United States and Canada, to a complete outsource of all your lien search activity.
-We will work your staff, the owners of the equipment you are bringing into your organization, and their creditors to get payoffs, releases, and terminations.
+Our services range from retrieving UCCs, tax liens, and civil judgments nationwide in the United States and Canada, to a complete outsourcing of all your lien search activity.
+We will work with your staff, the owners of the equipment you are bringing into your organization, and their creditors to get payoffs, releases, and terminations.